fchollet/ARC-AGI/Tasks.md

 2. Complement the squares with a different color
 3. Fill all the squares with the same color
 4. Fill squares with the max number of colors appearing in 3x3
+5. Nx2 matrix with 2 color vertical stripes.
+Transforms to alternating colors in adjacent tiles
-5. Convert an X to an O
+6. Convert an X to an O
-6. Convert an X to an O and change color
+7. Convert an X to an O and change color